- Conversion copywriting,

 The middle part brought in customer reviews from Facebook (real-life screenshots for added authenticity) and a step-by-step guide to selecting the right product on the website, complete with product photos and links.

-To finish off, Sabine added a self-referential, ironic lead-in to a list of people who’d really benefit from our client’s lingerie — adding the value of a laugh or a giggle.
+To finish off, I added a self-referential, ironic lead-in to a list of people who’d really benefit from our client’s lingerie — adding the value of a laugh or a giggle.
 Positive emotion and the likability factor of this approach were going to make readers more likely to consider a purchase.

 Campaign Results